clintKunz/github-commits-by-the-hour/README.md

-# my-punch-card
+# github-commits-by-the-hour
 Punch card data of all my commits

-## Wat?
+## What?
-I wanted to see roughly how many hours of _work_ I had committed on Github, so I made this.
+See your commits added up by the hours in a day
+Only takes a few minutes

 ## How do I run it?
-1. Grab yourself an [access token](https://github.com/settings/tokens) from your Github account, the permissions you need are: `repo` and `user`
+1. Grab yourself an [access token](https://github.com/settings/tokens) from your Github account, the permissions you need are: `public_repo` and `read:user`
 1. Pull this down and run `npm i`
 1. Run it using `node index.js [your-github-username] [your-github-access-token]`
 1. Sit and wait